Who are the victims of Oxford High School shooting?

 Hana St. Juliana also was remembered for her passion and commitment to athletics.

-The Oxford women’s basketball program paid tribute to St. Juliana on Twitter, saying the 14-year-old would have made her high school debut this week.
+The Oxford women’s basketball program paid tribute to the 14-year-old St. Juliana on Twitter.

 “We will never forget your kind heart, silly personality, and passion for the game,” the team’s post said.
 “Since 6th grade camp you have stayed dedicated to Oxford Basketball, soaking in the game. … This season we play for you Hana.”